adblockplus/infrastructure/README.md

 domain_ field.

 4. Click on _Edit MySQL Connection_ and enter _anwiki_ as _user_ and
 _database_, _vagrant_ as password.
-You have to repeat this step for some reason.
+You'll have to repeat this step for each plugin.

 5. Press all the green buttons until you're asked to create an account.
 Do so.